johnantonn/landmarks-app/README.md

 ### Technology stack

-The application is composed of different components written using the following technologies:
+The application (front-end module) is composed of different components written using the following technologies:

 - HTML
 - CSS